SayaliWadekar/CMPE_273_Lab1/README.md

 #user	0m0.083s
 #sys	0m0.008s

 # From the above output we can conclude that async operation takes less time as compare to the sync operation.
-Here as the file size is small there is lot of overhead for io operatins
-# when using asyncio.
+Here as the file size is small there is lot of overhead for io operations when using asyncio.
 That is why to simulate large file operation  wait time is added.